-Is Your Relationship “Style” Messing Up Your Love Life?
+Is Your Relationship “Style” Ruining Your Love Life?

 Relationships: our greatest source of joy as well as our greatest cause of pain.
 As a self-confessed former love disaster and now as a therapist, it’s my favourite topic and area of my life that I have struggled with the most.
 What I could never completely figure out was why it seemed so much easier for some compared to others.